BMD16N-SD

-The integrated current detection makes the BMD16N-SD very suited for providing feedback on 2-rail layouts.
-The BMD16N-SD can be used with any S88 based system, for example Märklin Digital, the Uhlenbrock Intellibox, the Fleischmann Twin-Center and the LDT HSI-88.
+The integrated current sensing makes the BMD16N-SD very suited for providing feedback on 2-rail layouts.
+The BMD16N-SD can be used with any S88 based system, for example Märklin Digital, the Uhlenbrock Intellibox, the ESU ECoS and the LDT HSI-88.
 Thanks to its s88-N connectors, the BMD16N-SD can be connected to all other equipment bearing the s88-N logo.

 The BMD16N-SD has number of interesting features.
 The decoder has 16 independent contacts.
 Each contact has its own input and output.
 That is twice the number of contacts compared to most other decoders.
 The BMD16N-SD is connected via standard S88 cables or UTP network cables.
 Network cables are much cheaper and are less sensitive to electrical interference.
 You can use cables that are over 5 metres long without a problem.

 If you mount several BMD16N-SDs and/or BMD16Ns directly next to each other, a simple print connector or a few wires is all you need to connect the decoders.
 That will save you cables and money.
-The S88 clock signal is filtered to counter false readings as much as possible.
-The BMD16N also features an improved rest circuit.
+The BMD16N also features an improved reset circuit.
 This eliminates possible errors even further.

 You can decide yourself how you want to configure the 16 contacts: in two groups of 8, as 16 independent contacts or any combination of the above.
 You can also choose whether you want to fit your board with inexpensive strip connectors or sturdy screw connectors (only if you configure your board as two groups of 8 contacts).